satansdeer/satansdeer.github.com/content/legacy-posts/react-state/index.md

 ## Free React Course

 I'm going to release the whole course about modern react.
-It will be completely free, subscribe to mailing list to not miss the day when it will be out 😀.
+It will be free, subscribe to mailing list to not miss the day when it will be out 😀.

 <sign-up-form></sign-up-form>